jullebarge/Playnite_EgsFreeGamesChecker/README.md

 # Playnite_EgsFreeGamesChecker
-Extension for Playnite to add a category to EGS Free Games
+Extension for Playnite to add a category or tag to EGS Free Games